pingcap/blog/introducing-pingcap-external-referral-program.md

 ---
 title: Introducing the PingCAP External Referral Program
 author: [PingCAP]
 date: 2021-10-20
 summary: At PingCAP, we are always looking for talented people who want to help us build the database of the future.
 Do you know someone like that?
-Tell us about them, and if we hire them, you’ll get a referral bonus in the form of an eGift card.
+Tell us about them, and if we hire them, you'll get a referral bonus in the form of an eGift card.
 tags: ['Careers']
 categories: ['Company']
 image: /images/blog/pingcap-external-referral-program.png